-The editing process can be very confusing for people not familiar with it.
-I’ve written the answers to some of the most common questions I get.
+The editing process can be confusing for new authors.
+These are some of the most common questions I get.
 If your question is not addressed here, please contact me.
 I’m happy to help.

 A. Yes.
-All serious writers need a good editor, even though they don’t think so.
 Editors lend an objective eye to help authors see their blind spots.
-They specialize in making the manuscript more attractive to the reader, while keeping publishers and saleability in mind.
+They specialize in making the manuscript more attractive to the reader while keeping publishers and saleability in mind.
 It’s important to put your absolute best foot forward with every piece of writing—mistakes can mean the difference between being taken seriously as a writer or not.
-Because publishers are in more demand now than ever, they are looking for well-written manuscripts and typically reject those that are riddled with errors.
+Because publishers are in more demand now than ever, they are looking for well-written manuscripts and typically reject those with errors.
 With major competition these days, publishers are looking for the best.
 Why would they want to spend their limited marketing dollars editing your book?
 I want your work to be the absolute best it can be the first time they lay eyes on it.

 Editors uncover the blind spots.
 They ask tough questions to clarify a confusing concept, tighten up repetitive or wordy sections, and address errors you consistently make, like shifting tenses, passive voice, or structure issues.
 We also have a knack for catching those stray, sneaky errors that you can’t believe you missed.

-A. Simplified, copyediting is polishing the words on the page.
-This can be correcting subject/verb agreement, eliminating repetition, fixing spelling and grammar errors, cleaning up awkward phrasing, etc. Content editing is addressing the “bigger picture” of the book.
+Content editing addresses the “bigger picture” of the book.
 In nonfiction, content editing addresses the clarity, completeness, consistency, and organization of the information being presented.
-And yes, in my humble opinion, every author should have both content and copyediting performed.
-Many times the client thinks they just want copyediting or proofreading, but when I start pointing out the structure issues in the book, they agree that they need the higher level of editing.
-I will be completely honest with you if you need or don’t need that level of service.
-Content editing makes sure that your content makes sense to the reader.
-That’s the important part, right?
+And yes, in my humble opinion, every author should have both content and line editing performed.
+Many times the client thinks they just want a line edit or proofread, but when I start pointing out the structural issues in the book, they agree that they need a higher level of editing.

-A. I will be happy to show you samples of my work for other clients, or better yet, let me work on a chapter or two of yours!
+A. I will be happy to show you samples of my work for other clients or give you a sample edit of a few pages of your manuscript.
 Then you can see the difference between what I offer, what another editor might offer, or what you can do yourself.
-Also, a sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges so I can determine the type of editing your manuscript requires.
-In return, it will give you an opportunity to get a feel for my editing style.
-This is the primary way I can estimate the fee for major editing projects and for you to feel good about what I’m adding to the project.
+A sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges to determine the type of editing your manuscript requires.
+This is the primary way I can estimate the number of hours for major editing projects and for you to feel good about what I’m adding to the project.

-A. That’s true to a certain extent; however, unless you already have a book contract, your manuscript will need to be as error-free as possible if you want to attract their attention.
+A. That’s true to a certain extent.
+However, unless you already have a book contract, your manuscript will need to be as error-free as possible if you want to attract their attention.
 Agents and publishers receive thousands of manuscripts each year.
 If they receive two with equally compelling stories and one contains grammar, spelling, and punctuation mistakes while the other is error-free, which one do you think they’ll accept?
 Don’t risk it!
 And don’t cheat yourself by pinching pennies to bypass a professional edit.
-You are worth it and your project is worth it.
+You are worth it, and so is your book.

 A. Yes.
-I use Track Changes in MS Word, plus I will send you a document outlining the major comments and changes, writing tips, or needs for clarification.
+I use Track Changes in MS Word or Google Drive.
+I can send you a document outlining the major comments and changes, writing tips, or needs for clarification.
 See Track Changes Helps in the Resources section.

 A. Unfortunately, I can’t make any guarantees about the saleability or marketability of the edited manuscript.
 I will, however, give you my very best effort to help get your book taken seriously.

 A. I will sure try, believe me.
 It might help to understand that a typical book in a publishing house goes through 4–5 editors.
-I am only one person and you can bet that I will review your work numerous times before it is considered “final.”
+I am only one person, and you can bet that I will review your work numerous times before it is considered “final.”
 If in one of the phases you notice an error, please call it to my attention, or better yet, fix it.
 The more eyes we have on it, the better!
 We’re a team, remember?
 Partners!
-While I may miss an error, know that I will do my absolute best to produce a 100% error-free document, though I know of no editor who makes that promise.
+While I may miss an error, know that I will do my absolute best to produce a 100 percent error-free document, though I know of no editor who makes that promise.
 They’d be crazy!